For a long time I have tuned with either dynamic drivers or a combination of dynamics and balanced armatures, so why have I stopped?

 While you can make a great sounding IEM this way there is always a compromise between bass and detail and getting the balance is tricky.

-I have been working for a long while with a specialist manufacturer to come up with a new wide band driver that would offer perfect bass and midrange and highs that are detailed/revealing with any aggressive sharpness.
+I have been working for a long while with a specialist manufacturer to come up with a new wide band driver that would offer perfect bass and midrange and highs that are detailed/revealing without any aggressive sharpness.
 I have achieved this through the combination of beryllium composite and ceramic.

 Beryllium drivers have been around for a long time now (since the 1970's) and have featured in some of the best and legendary speaker systems, however this diaphragm tech has not been in favour/popularity within the IEM world.
 The reality is that beryllium offers some of the best properties for small driver diaphragm set-ups and will outperform even diamond coated diaphragms.